mingcewang/Entrepreneurship-Coursework2/Business Plan Execution Report.md

 To meet these needs, our value proposition includes:

-+ Customizable job posting features where employers can request specific skills (e.g., scissor cutting, wet shaving), upload requirements, or require certifications.
++ Customisable job posting features where employers can request specific skills (e.g., scissor cutting, wet shaving), upload requirements, or require certifications.

 + A portfolio system for applicants to upload videos or photos of past work, making their abilities more visible and credible.